SourMitten/UBAutoSetup/README.md

 Verifies all tools are installed

 🔹 LNFinal Setup (Option 2)
-Lightweight setup for your LNFinal project:
+Lightweight setup for use with SSM (https://github.com/SourMitten/SSM):

 Ensures python3-pip is installed